 In 2020, the Florida Board of Governors required all of Florida’s state universities to hold virtual commencement ceremonies due to the COVID-19 pandemic.
 UCF conferred more than 18,000 degrees during its 2020 virtual commencement ceremonies.

 During the ceremony, graduates will cross the stage during the traditional Pomp and Circumstance processional as their names are called.
 Each graduate is allowed up to four guests in attendance.
+A copy of the commencement program can be found here.

 The deadline to participate in the Nov.
 5 ceremony has passed.
 Participation in the ceremony is specifically for those graduates who missed in-person commencements experiences in 2020.